stripe.create_refundnew toolshipgate.yamlrelease policy changedWhy: money-moving action added without approval or idempotency evidence.

 No. The verifier is static by default: no agent execution, no user-code import by default, no tool calls, no LLM calls, no MCP server connections, no verifier network calls by default, and no verifier telemetry by default.

-It supports MCP exports, OpenAPI 3.x specs, OpenAI Agents SDK Python entrypoints, Anthropic Messages API artifacts, Google ADK Python and YAML config, LangChain/LangGraph, CrewAI, OpenAI Agents API artifacts, Codex plugin packages, and n8n workflow artifacts.
+It supports MCP exports, OpenAPI 3.x specs, OpenAI Agents SDK Python entrypoints, Anthropic Messages API artifacts, Google ADK Python and YAML config, LangChain/LangGraph, CrewAI, OpenAI API artifacts, Codex repo config (.codex/config.toml, hooks.json), Codex plugin packages, and n8n workflow artifacts.

 The PR verifier writes agents-shipgate-reports/verifier.json, report.json, and pr-comment.md.
 SARIF remains available through the GitHub Action or output format configuration.

-This site advertises the published v0.11.0 release.
-Install from PyPI with pipx install agents-shipgate and pin GitHub Actions to ThreeMoonsLab/agents-shipgate@v0.11.0.
+This site advertises the published v0.14.0 release.
+Install from PyPI with pipx install agents-shipgate and pin GitHub Actions to ThreeMoonsLab/agents-shipgate@v0.14.0.

 Add ThreeMoonsLab/agents-shipgate@v0.14.0 to a pull-request workflow with fetch-depth: 0, diff_base: target, pr_comment: "true", and ci_mode: advisory.